 Nonetheless, simply characterizing non-naturalism in terms of Moore’s view is not very helpful for at least three reasons.
 First, we still need some way of determining which dimensions of similarity to Moore’s views are the relevant ones.
 This is a standard problem with trying to understand a genus in terms of a particularly salient species thereof.
 Second, Moore defended a variety of theses about goodness in Principia which have been referred to as forms of non-naturalism, so we are then left with the question what these views have in common in virtue of which they are all forms of non-naturalism.
 Third, Moore’s non-naturalist account of goodness in Principia is itself unclear in certain crucial respects.
 Indeed, his later “Reply to My Critics,” Moore himself admitted that his attempts in Principia to explain in what sense goodness was a non-natural property were untenable (Moore 1942: 582).
 Nonetheless, Moore’s account in Principia is important to bear in mind when trying to characterize non-naturalism in meta-ethics.
 For a plausible constraint on any such characterization is that it not imply that Moore clearly did not put forward a form of non-naturalism in Principia.
 With this constraint in hand, we are in a position to develop a more general characterization of non-naturalism.

-It is also sometimes suggested that non-naturalism is the thesis that moral properties are sui generis and irreducible (see, e.g. Pigden 1993: 421-422), and indeed this is one of the most distinctive aspects of Moore's account of goodness.
+It is also sometimes suggested that non-naturalism is the thesis that moral properties are sui generis and irreducible (see, e.g. Pigden 1993: 421–422), and indeed this is one of the most distinctive aspects of Moore’s account of goodness.
 However, this is not the best way to understand non-naturalism.
 For intuitively whether a property is natural is orthogonal to whether it is sui generis.
 We should preserve conceptual space for properties that are natural and irreducible (fundamental properties of physics are perhaps the least controversial examples, but many would argue that the fundamental properties of psychology and sociology are also irreducible but natural) as well as properties that are non-natural but reducible to other non-natural properties (perhaps rightness is reducible to goodness or vice versa even if both are non-natural).
 Indeed, Moore himself was at one stage a non-naturalist about rightness but nonetheless thought that rightness was reducible to the property of being the action with the best outcome, though he later abandoned this view.
-Furthermore, a number of self-styled contemporary naturalists hold that moral properties are both natural and irreducible (Richard Miller, Peter Railton, and Nicholas Sturgeon, for example) and we should try to accommodate this characterization of their view.
-In Principia Moore often seems to ignore the fact that a property might be both natural and irreducible and undoubtedly this has led to some confusion in later discussions of naturalism and non-naturalism (for useful discussion of Moore on this point, see Baldwin 1990: 83-84).
+Furthermore, a number of self-styled contemporary naturalists hold that moral properties are both natural and irreducible (Richard Miller and Nicholas Sturgeon, for example) and we should try to accommodate this characterization of their view.
+In Principia Moore often (though not always – he considers the example of yellowness) seems to ignore the fact that a property might be both natural and irreducible.
+Undoubtedly this has led to some confusion in later discussions of naturalism and non-naturalism (for useful discussion of Moore on this point, see Baldwin 1990: 83–84).

 Perhaps the most vexing problem for any general characterization of non-naturalism is the bewildering array of ways in which the distinction between natural and non-natural properties has been drawn.
 Natural properties have variously been characterized as properties that (i) are the subject matter of the natural sciences (Moore 1903: 40), (ii) are invoked in scientific explanations (Little 1994: 226), (iii) would be identified by the best scientific theory and can be described in conceptual terms available to a being occupying a non-local point of view on the world (Crisp 1996: 117), (iv) can be known only a posteriori (Copp 2002, Moore 1903: 39), (v) can exist by themselves in time (Moore 1903: 41), (vi) confer causal powers (Lewis 1983), (vii) figure in the laws of nature (Vallentyne 1998), or (viii) explains similarity relations (Lewis 1983), e.g. why a black cat is more similar to a white cat than to a black dog.
 The first four of these characterizations are epistemological, and three of those four are cast explicitly in terms of scientific inquiry; the remaining three are metaphysical.